kondetivenki/Azure-Security-Center/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ![Recommendations group by controls](../Images/asc-recommendations-group-by-controls.gif?raw=true)

 5. Look for the **Encrypt data in transit** security control.
-Notice its max score 4 and the potential increase for the score.
+Notice its max score of 4 and the potential increase for the score.
 You should have three recommendations within this control.

 6. Click on the **Secure transfer to storage accounts should be enabled** recommendation.
-As you can see, this recommendation has the **Quick Fix** avaialble.
+As you can see, this recommendation has the **Quick Fix** available.

 > ⭐ Notice: <br>
 > Quick Fix allows you to remediate a group of resources quickly when possible with a single click.
 This option is only available for supported recommendations and enables you to quickly improve your secure score and increase the security in your environment.